elpassion/Showcase/content/public-speaking/README.md

 ![platform: iOS](https://img.shields.io/badge/platform-iOS-blue.svg)

 EL Passion :heart: giving back to the community.
-Not only we're developing open source projects, but also promote speaking at the conferences internally.
+Not only we develop the open source projects, but also speak at the conferences around the world.

 > Summary of the iOS talks given by EL Passion in 2018.